 As you begin your college education, it's perfectly okay not to know what you want to do later in life.
 Take time now to learn as much as you can about your skills, personality, lifestyle preferences, interests and values.
 This information will help you choose a major and begin to explore the exciting world of career possibilities awaiting you!

-- Use the career planning program located in Career Services.
+- Use the career planning program located in Career Services to explore majors and career options.

 - Develop your interests and skills through student organizations, sports, general education classes and extracurricular activities.